OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   benchmarking runs.
 Benchmarking runs do not involve work/span analysis measurement overheads.
-- A dark green line shows what the execution time would be if the computation exhibited _perfect linear speedup_, that is, if the time on $P$ processors were to be $P$ times smaller than the time it took on one processor.
+- A dark green line shows what the execution time would be if the computation exhibited _perfect linear speedup_, that is, if the time on $P$ cores were to be $P$ times smaller than the time it took on one core.
 - A teal line shows the heuristic _burdened-dag bound_ of the execution time (the parallel trace of the computation is sometimes also referred to as its directed acyclic graph or dag).
 In the absence of other sources of parallel